Cream-Style CornMakes about 2 pint jars

-Use your pressure canner to preserve garden-fresh cream-style corn to enjoy throughout the year.
+Use your pressure canner to preserve classic garden-fresh cream-style corn to enjoy throughout the year.

 Level of Ease:Advanced